ianhaggerty/backbone-sails/README.md

 * [lodash](https://lodash.com/)
 * [sails.io](https://github.com/balderdashy/sails.io.js)

+You'll also need to `npm install async --save` and `npm install lodash --save` for the server side blueprints.

 #### Integration

 **On the client**, include `backbone.sails.js` after it's dependencies have been included. `Backbone.Sails` should be available thereafter.